Mithgol/phido/README.md

 Instead of the above, download the [ZIP-packed](https://github.com/Mithgol/phido/archive/master.zip) source code of PhiDo and unpack it to some directory.
 Then run `npm install --production` in that directory.

 Unlike the global installation (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
-You'll also have to use `node phido` instead of `phido`.
+You'll also have to run `node phido` instead of `phido`.
 (On Windows you may use `start.bat` as the launcher.)

 You should create a configuration file for the installed PhiDo (in its directory) before you launch it.